clarktrimble/ba-blog/content/blog/stator/index.md

 }
 ```

-Setup a sample slice per stdlib `metrics`, read, and convert to our intermediate representation.
+Setup a sample slice per std lib `metrics`, read, and convert to our intermediate representation.

 To round things out, the points helper: